tpartner/LimeSurvey-Range-Slider-3x/README.md

-# A Range Slider type question for LimeSurvey 3.x
+# A Range Slider question for LimeSurvey 3.x
 **A custom question theme that inserts a range slider into a multiple-numeric question, recording the lower and upper values of the range.**

 Compatible with LimeSurvey version 3.x.